brandonwkerns/lpt-python/README.md

 # lpt-python
 Python version of LPT.
 Geared for real time use at NCEP.

-This version DOES NOT yet include splitting up LPT system groups in to track branches.
+*This version DOES NOT yet include splitting up LPT system groups in to track branches.*
-This version DOES NOT yet include MJO identification.
+*This version DOES NOT yet include MJO identification.*

-Python module dependencies (see below for full environment I used):
+## Python module dependencies (see below for full environment I used):
 - numpy
 - scipy.signal, scipy.ndimage
 - NetCDF4.Dataset

-Code organization:
+## Code organization:
 - Real time data download scripts, crontab setup, and log files are in crontab/.
 - The main code directory is lpt/.
--- Functions for reading data are in lpt/eaddata.py.
+ - Functions for reading data are in lpt/eaddata.py.
--- Functions for LP object and LPTs input/output are in lpt/io.py.
+ - Functions for LP object and LPTs input/output are in lpt/io.py.
--- Supporting functions for calculations are in lpt/helpers.py.
+ - Supporting functions for calculations are in lpt/helpers.py.
--- Plotting functions are in lpt/plotting.py
+ - Plotting functions are in lpt/plotting.py
--- The following driver scripts are included in lpt/:
+ - The following driver scripts are included in lpt/:
-++ lpt_real_time_driver_tmpa.py
+  - lpt_real_time_driver_tmpa.py
-++ lpt_real_time_driver_cmorph.py
+  - lpt_real_time_driver_cmorph.py
-++++ lpt_real_time_driver.py  (The "master" real time driver function, called by the above two.)
+   - lpt_real_time_driver.py  (The "master" real time driver function, called by the above two.)
 - Some test scripts are under tests/ directory.
 Mainly used for development purposes.

-Setting up LPT on a new system:
+## Setting up LPT on a new system:
 1) Clone this repository to your system, or download the zip file format.
 2) First, set the data download directories and crontab directories in the crontab/ directory.
    Set the same directory as dataset['raw_data_parent_dir'] in the driver scripts